sherylxuu/sherylxuu.github.io/_pages/about.md

 # 👋 About Me
-Hi, I'm Sheryl Xu, a Master of Science candidate in Integrated Marketing Communications at Northwestern University, specializing in digital marketing and data analytics.
-I hold a Bachelor’s in Film and Media Studies from Washington University in St. Louis.
+Hi, I'm Sheryl Xu, a Master of Science candidate in Integrated Marketing Communications at Northwestern University, and I hold a Bachelor’s in Film and Media Studies from Washington University in St. Louis.

-At Northwestern IMC, I focus on **Consumer Insight & Analytics and Brand Management & Strategy**, and my hands-on experience has taught me how to turn raw data into actionable insights—optimizing digital campaigns and driving measurable performance improvements.
-I thrive on leveraging analytics to understand audience behavior and refine marketing strategies, ensuring every decision is backed by data.
+At Northwestern’s IMC program, I specialize in **marketing analytics, data science, and consumer insights**.
+My hands-on experience has taught me to transform raw data into actionable insights—optimizing digital campaigns, driving measurable performance gains, predicting sales and churn, and identifying future product growth opportunities.
+I thrive on leveraging analytics to understand audience behavior and refine marketing strategies, ensuring every decision is grounded in data.

 ## Education
 - M.S. in Integrated Marketing Communications, Northwestern University, Dec 2025 (Expected)